Can Technology Save the Earth?

 How can we connect science, data, and technology to advance global conservation goals?

-Live in London: From food security risks and species loss to deforestation and drought, the Earth faces increasing environmental challenges.
+From food security risks and species loss to deforestation and drought, the Earth faces increasing environmental challenges.
 Could technology be the key to solving some of our biggest environmental problems?

-Get expert insight from:
+With expert insight from:

 Kerri-Ann Jones, vice president of research and science, The Pew Charitable Trusts, and former U.S. State Department assistant secretary for oceans and international environmental and scientific affairs